mauriciocarbajal/lithium-cli/index.md

 ### About this project
-This project is meant to provide a CLI virtual MIDI controller that you can use to explore chord changes and melodies, in case you don't have access to a physical MIDI controller.
+This project is meant to provide a virtual MIDI controller that you can use to learn some basic concepts of music harmony by easily exploring chord changes and melodies.

+It is a **work in progress**, the current version runs exclusively on a terminal and lacks any visualizations besides colored text.

 ### Usage
 Find full description, examples and videos [here](/lithium-cli/usage).